 Overnight: Tel Aviv | Breakfast

 Tuesday.
 Our tour ends today with an included transfer from Tel Aviv to Ben Gurion Airport at any time of day.

-Why not combine this tour with the amazing celestial spectacle of the Perseids Meteor shower?
-The Perseids meteor shower is a spectacular celestial light show, that has mystified and amazed sky watchers for nearly 2000 years.
+Combine this tour with the amazing celestial spectacle of the Perseids Meteor shower!
+The Perseids meteor shower is a spectacular celestial light show that has mystified and amazed sky watchers for nearly 2000 years.
 The night sky is lit up by often over 60 meteors per hour!
-You can witness the incredible meteor shower from our desert camp in Wadi Rum, where you will spend two incredible nights star-gazing, when the meteor shower is at its peak.
+You can witness the incredible meteor shower from our desert camp in Wadi Rum, where you can spend two incredible nights star-gazing when the meteor shower is at its peak.
 Please see the Trip Notes for details of the amended itinerary.
-Supplement may apply.

-Our tours that are present for the Perseids meteor shower are:
+Other tours that are present for Perseids meteor shower:

 Prices & Dates